 Mathematics In Grade I

-The goal of the first grade program is to help children construct their own mathematical knowledge.
-Through meaningful learning experiences in which they solve problems, reason about their mathematical thinking, and communicate their ideas in written and oral form children make connections between mathematical ideas and real-life experiences.
-Students engage in high interest mathematics activities while building their confidence and strengthening their skills.
+The goal of the first grade mathematics program is to help children construct their own mathematical knowledge.
+Through meaningful learning experiences in which they solve problems, reason about their mathematical thinking, and communicate their ideas in written and oral form, children make connections between mathematical ideas and real-life experiences.
+Students engage in high-interest mathematics activities while building their confidence and strengthening their skills.

-The ThinkMath! curriculum guides students' work in the math classroom.
+The ThinkMath! curriculum guides students’ work in the math classroom.
 The curriculum focuses on specific experiences that are planned to help children understand the underlying structure of our number system.
-Children are introduced to new concepts through experiences with concrete materials such as Unifix cubes, pattern blocks, and Cuisenaire rods that help children make connections between concrete and abstract mathematical thinking.
+Children are introduced to new concepts through experiences with concrete materials – such as Unifix cubes, pattern blocks, and Cuisenaire rods — that help children make connections between concrete and abstract mathematical thinking.
 The content areas of mathematics covered during the year include number and operations, classification and comparison, measurement and data analysis, geometry and early algebra.
-We also focus on skills related to classification and comparison.
 Many experiences and lessons integrate several of these areas and there is an emphasis on children using multiple strategies when approaching problem solving.

-program is standards-driven, yet differentiated to respond to the needs of a diverse range of learners.
+The ThinkMath! program is standards-driven yet differentiated to respond to the needs of a diverse range of learners.
 Below are skills students are expected to master by the spring:

-- Identify the place values of digits in two digit numbers
+- Identify the place value of digits in two-digit numbers

 - Identify patterns on the hundreds chart